-- Planning
+- o Planning

 - Implementing

-- Analysis
+- o Analysis

-- Evaluation
+- o Evaluation

 To develop practical skills and competency in carrying out practical investigations.
 Students' practical skills will be assessed by their teachers and endorsed once they have achieved competency in each of the required skills.